herindaj/WD-SW3-TC04/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
-5 examples of header and footers and their animated counterparts.
+5 examples of header and footers and their animated version.

-Guiding Question:
-- What is the project
-- Whats the purpose
-- What are key components
-- What technology used and how it is used

 ### Key Components
 <!-- TODO: List of Key Components -->